 Peter experienced trial, refinement, smiting, and discipline hundreds of times.
 He also suffered great hardships in life.
 All of this made Peter achieve the supreme love of God and be perfected in the end, a model and specimen for being made complete by God.

-I thought of s saying: “The greater God’s refinement, the more people’s hearts are able to love God.
+I thought of God’s words saying: “The greater God’s refinement, the more people’s hearts are able to love God.
 The torment in their hearts is of benefit to their lives, they are more able to be at peace before God, their relationship with God is closer, and they are better able to see God’s supreme love and His supreme salvation.
 Peter experienced refinement hundreds of times, and Job underwent several trials.
 If you wish to be made perfect by God, you too must undergo refinement hundreds of times; only if you have to go through this process, and have to rely upon this step, are you able to satisfy , and be made perfect by God.
 Refinement is the best means by which God makes people perfect; only refinement and bitter trials can bring out the true love for God in people’s hearts.
 Without hardship, people lack the true love for God….”

 “Refinement does not mean removing people from before God, nor does it mean destroying them in hell.
 It means changing man’s disposition during refinement, changing his motivations, his old views, changing his love for God, and changing his whole life.
 Refinement is a real test of man, and a form of real training, and only during refinement can his love serve its inherent function.”

 “When God works to refine man, man suffers, his love of God becomes greater, and more of God’s might is revealed in him.
 The less man’s refinement, the less his love of God, and the less God’s might is revealed in him.
-The greater his refinement and pain and the more his torment, the deeper his true love of God will be, the more genuine his will be, and the deeper his knowledge of God will be.
+The greater his refinement and pain and the more his torment, the deeper his true love of God will be, the more genuine his faith in God will be, and the deeper his knowledge of God will be.
 In your experiences you will see that those who suffer great refinement and pain, and much dealing and discipline have a deep love of God, and a more profound and penetrating knowledge of God.”